uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/funding-your-training.md

   <p>Use the <a href="https://www.gov.uk/student-finance-calculator" target="_blank" rel="noopener noreferrer">student finance calculator on GOV.UK  (opens in a new window or tab)</a> to find out how much you can get.</p>

-  <h2 id="get-financial-help-if-youre-a-parent-a-carer-or-you-have-a-disability" target="_blank" rel="noopener noreferrer">Get financial help if you’re a parent, a carer or you have a disability (opens in a new window or tab)</h2>
+  <h2 id="get-financial-help-if-youre-a-parent-a-carer-or-you-have-a-disability" target="_blank" rel="noopener noreferrer">Get financial help if you’re a parent, a carer or you have a disability</h2>

   <p>You may be able to get financial help if you have a disability, or if you have children or dependent adults.
 If you get this type of funding, you do not need to pay it back.</p>